How to Tell If a Gold Jewelry Piece Is High Quality?

 What Requires a Professional

-identify quality gold and diamond jewelry - tips
+identify quality gold and diamond jewelry tips

-A piece of gold jewelry set with a precious stone - like a diamond ring or a sapphire bracelet - calls for an additional check: verifying the stone itself.
+A piece of jewelry set with a precious stone - like a diamond ring or a sapphire bracelet - calls for an additional check: verifying the stone itself.

 The Gemological Certificate

-Verify the Match
+Check the Match

 Secondhand Purchases: Extra Vigilance Required

-identify quality vintage gold jewelry - tips
+identify quality vintage gold jewelry tips

 Summary Table

-I want to verify...What I doReliability
+I Want to Verify…What I DoReliability

-An uncertified secondhand piece of jewelryJewelry Expert or AuctioneerEssential for Any Significant Value
+An uncertified secondhand piece of jewelryJeweler or Auctioneer AppraisalEssential for Any Item of Significant Value

 Frequently Asked Questions

-identify quality gold jewelry - frequently asked questions
+identify quality gold jewelry frequently asked questions

 Shop Our Certified Gold Jewelry